 The intention behind the rebranding is the following:

 - iStock wants to show everyone that they are more than just photos.
 And they are!

-- iStock wants to differentiate themselves from the new stock agencies that are opening up and make them be viewed as more high-end, though their prices are coming down.
-This high-end profile is more about quality of images and files and seems not to be related to prices.
+- iStock wants to differentiate itself from the new stock agencies that are opening up and make them be viewed as more high-end, though their prices are coming down.
+This high-end profile is more about the quality of images and files and seems not to be related to prices.

 - iStock wants to show that they provide a more premium service, so they added the premium stock name, Getty Images to their logo.
 The affiliation between Getty Images and iStock is well known in the underground of stock photography but it was not well known within the public stock photo buyer audience.
 Now it is front and center.

 iStock keeps making changes, making them fresh again in the stock industry

 iStock is a household name and the are well known in the circles of stock photos.
 Designers have used iStock as their go-to agency for years, but it is not until social media and content became king that other audiences have been looking to stock photo agencies for their content. iStock is rebranding itself to reach this market, set themselves apart from all the new stock photo agencies that are springing up and show buyers and contributors that they are here to stay, are current and that they are cool.
 The new look of the homepage reflects this new attitude, the new logo cements it, and the digital marketing that will soon follow could be fun to watch.
 We don't think this is the last we will hear from iStock and we will wait for their next identity and stock photo agency shift.